 Imprinting is basically teaching the geese to identify with a specific human as a sense of identification.
 For example, the day we got the geese I acted as their mother and called to them “geese, geese” and they started following me around when we had them out of their brooder.
 They imprinted pretty well with me and still to this day, come running when I call them.

 We kept our geese in the barn in an old water tank.
 I used the same set up as chicks: a brooder light, waterer, chick feed and straw as bedding.
 You can read more about starting happy, healthy chicks here.
 Here is a list of supplies for starting goslings.

 I did add a flat 3 Gallon Rubber Feed Pan (like this one below) with water for the geese to swim in.
 It was messy, but they loved it.

 As goslings, caring for the geese was much like caring for chicks.
 However, geese are much messier.
 They splash around in the water and then the bedding gets wet.
 Therefore, you will need to clean out much more often than chicks.

 We also gave our goslings supervised time in the water.
 Since they were so small, we filled a 55-gallon drum that was cut in half with water and let them swim.
 Here is a short video.
 You can hear my daughter and I giggling at their adorable diving.

 As our goslings grew, their need for water increase.
-Training young goslings to come when call is very helpful.
+Training young goslings to come when called is very helpful.
 We were able to walk them across the road to our seasonal pond.
 It is more like a large puddle, but as you can see in the video below, you can hear me calling the geese.
 They loved going to the pond.